Structure of the CRA

 Deals with longer term financial strategic planning in conjunction with shorter term and monthly budgeting, in conjunction with the Treasurer.

-The Executive Committee is made up of no more than 15 Members, all of whom are local residents with professional and personal obligations, who volunteer their time and expertise for the betterment of the community.
+The CRA Committee is made up of no more than 15 Members, all of whom are local residents with professional and personal obligations, who volunteer their time and expertise for the betterment of the community.
 Without support and assistance from other residents, and cooperation from local organisations and interested parties, the amount that can be achieved is limited.
 The CRA therefore utilises a variety of support structures and currently pays for two maintenance workers and part-time administrative support.
-See CRA organogram for further details.

 Sub-committees deal with ongoing matters in particular spheres.
-They are comprised of Executive Committee Members who may co-opt onto the sub-committee any two Members of the Association they think fit to be part of the official sub-committee, and form part of a minimum two-person quorum.
+They are comprised of CRA Committee Members who may co-opt onto the sub-committee any two Members of the Association they think fit to be part of the official sub-committee, and form part of a minimum two-person quorum.
 Sub-committees may draw on expertise and assistance from others, but these others will not form part of the official sub-committee nor have any voting rights within the said committee.
-See CRA organogram for further details.

 Resident Action Groups (RG)

 Resident action groups (RGs) are formed to deal with a specific issue.
-They are made up of concerned residents, who select a coordinator (RGC), who will then work closely with the head of the relevant portfolio to determine a course of action and implement it once given the go ahead by the Executive Committee.
-Log in or sign up to see active RGs in the member pages.
+They are made up of concerned residents, who select a coordinator (RGC), who will then work closely with the head of the relevant portfolio to determine a course of action and implement it once given the go ahead by the CRA Committee.

 Affiliated Committees and Organisations

 There are a number of committees and organisations both in and around our area that it is vital for the CRA to be involved with and in.
-As such they form part of the CRA’s support structure, although are not necessarily a direct part of the CRA.
-See CRA organogram for further details.
+As such they form part of the CRA’s support structure, although they are not necessarily a direct part of the CRA.